Metagame Analysis Laboratory

 Cognitive function of gamers refer to the collective cognitive characteristics of gamers who plan and execute appropriate input actions in response to input tasks to be performed in games.

 Esports players show shorter reaction time, higher accuracy and precision than general gamers, but there is no quantitative study on Esports player.
-Based on the modeling and testing tools in the cognitive function research in existing sports, we develops a cognitive function measurement program by evaluating and analyzing the objective cognitive ability of various Esports players.

 Aging curve of Esports player